sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

 ### Formal description of the task

-In this context of ignoring control flow and considering data flows within basic block, we can look at the problem purely graph-theoretically.
+In this context of ignoring control flow and considering data flows within basic blocks, we can look at the problem purely graph-theoretically.
 For a single trace through the program, the data flow graph $G$ is acyclic, and we would like to cover as much of it as possible with subgraphs corresponding to the stencils that we accelerate.
 Statically, we do not know what the final data flow graph